 Although the fundamental principles at work when conducting a CO2 extraction are simple, the process requires specialized equipment and training.
 This is especially true when designing large-scale industrial solutions to create mass quantities of product.

 The first step in CO2 extraction involves taking carbon dioxide in its natural, gaseous state and subjecting it to extremely low temperatures at high pressure.
 This turns the gas into a liquid, which is necessary to prepare it for the transition to its supercritical state as gaseous CO2 cannot go supercritical.

 Next, the fluid is heated to an appropriate temperature, and the pressure is increased further.
 If done right, the result will be a supercritical CO2 mixture.

 This supercritical CO2 fluid is then passed through a chamber containing raw cannabis.
-The unique properties of the supercritical fluid make it act like a solvent, gently dissolving the cannabis plant matter while capturing its essential active compounds.
+The unique properties of the supercritical fluid make it act like a solvent, gently dissolving the oils out of the cannabis plant matter while capturing its essential active compounds.

 The cannabis-enriched supercritical fluid is then pumped into a separation vessel.
 Pressure and temperature gradients separate out the various compounds, which sit atop one another like oil does on water.
 In technical terms, they become immiscible fluids.